Ctrl-C, Ctrl-V. Rinse, repeat.

 Variety of Exhibits Are Shown About University:

-The first article on the left is titled "TWELVE FOREIGN PROFESSORS WILL BE HERE THIS YEAR".
+Left Column: "TWELVE FOREIGN PROFESSORS WILL BE HERE THIS YEAR"

-The column on the right includes an article titled "RARE COINS OF EARLY ENGLAND ON EXHIBIT AT NEW FOGG MUSEUM".
+Right Column: "RARE COINS OF EARLY ENGLAND ON EXHIBIT AT NEW FOGG MUSEUM"

 The image depicts a scanned page from a newspaper or publication dated September 26, 1930, titled "Crimson."
 The page contains several articles and headlines, with the most prominent being: